untillpro/scm4j/scm4j-vcs-svn/README.md

 # Implementation details
 - [SVNKit](https://svnkit.com/) is used for manage SVN repositories
-- LWC is obtained if neccessary
+- LWC is obtained automatically when neccessary

 # Functional testing
 - To execute tests just run SVNVCSTest class as JUnit test.
 Tests from VCSAbstractTest class will be executed.
 See  [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) for details